 1. Attach a professional photo to your resume

 The general rule of thumb when taking a photo for your resume is think of a passport photo.
 The more professional and presentable you look in the photo, the greater your chances are of being called in for an interview.
 The photo should be glued to the top right corner (4) of the resume.

 Men typically wear a dark suit with a conservative tie.
 There are plenty of photo booths, not unlike the popular purikura, that specialize in taking photos just the right size for resumes and passports.
 It is even able to remove redness and any blemishes on your skin from the photo without having you do anything extra.

 The booths can be found on the streets of business districts or at most major train and subway stations.
-In fact many machines let you pay with your train pass.
+In fact, many machines let you pay with your train pass.
 To use the booth, step inside, close the curtain, and start to choose your settings.
-Of course, not every machine is same, but usually you will first be given the option to choose between a black and white photo and a color photo.
+Of course, not every machine is the same, but usually, you will first be given the option to choose between a black and white photo and a color photo.

 The rest of the resume is just as easy if you just follow the template step by step.
 It starts with basic information under the current date (1) including your name (2), stamp (3), date of birth, sex (5), phone number (7), and address (6).
 The first line at the top is to write your name (last, first) in furigana.
 Here you should write your name as it sounds in hiragana.
 Then in the section below, write your name in Japanese.
 For foreign names, katakana is acceptable.

 The date of birth can be confusing because it uses the traditional Japanese imperial method of giving age.
 There will be a few kanji to choose from in the section which represent the Japanese eras.
 Most likely you will be choosing between 昭和 (Showa) which spans the years 1926 – 1988 and 平成 (Heisei), 1989 – 2019.
 For example, if you were born in 1991 you would circle 平成 and write the number 3 because it is the third year of that era.
 Then to the right, you should also write your age.